olebole/python-cpl/doc/recipe.rst

 .. attribute:: Recipe.output_dir

-   Output directory if specified, or :keyword:`None`.
+   Output directory if specified, or :obj:`None`.
 The recipe will write the output files into this directory and return their file names.
 If the directory does not exist, it will be created before the recipe is executed.
 Output files within the output directory will be silently